Manual & Documentation

 About & Credits

-bitKlavier is an open-source project developed by Dan Trueman, Mike Mulshine, and Matt Wang at Princeton University.
+bitKlavier is an open-source project developed by Dan Trueman, Mike Mulshine, and Matt Wang, with Theo Trevisan, Jeff Gordon, and Katie Chou, at Princeton University.

 The bitKlavier manual was written by Noah Fishman and edited by Dan Trueman, Noah Fishman, Mike Mulshine, and Matt Wang.